 If your registry is interested in participating in the PER read the Overview document.
 Contact the Alliance office if you have specific questions or would like a copy of the application packet.
 The packet is a lengthy document.

-Those states and regions with registries which have successfully completed the PER process include Arizona, Colorado, Connecticut, Illinois, Maine, Miami-Dade County Florida, Minnesota, Missouri, Montana, Nevada, New York, Oklahoma, West Virginia, and Wisconsin.
+Those states and regions with registries which have successfully completed the PER process include Arizona, Colorado, Connecticut, Illinois, Maine, Miami-Dade County Florida, Minnesota, Missouri, Montana, Nevada, New York, Ohio, Oklahoma, West Virginia, and Wisconsin.
 PER registries are shaded green on the registry map.

 The National Registry Alliance's Partnership Eligibility Review process and projects including participation in the National Dataset, and partnership opportunities with the National Association for the Education of Young Children (NAEYC), the National Association of Family Childcare (NAFCC), the National Accreditation Council (NAC) and the Council for Professional Recognition (the CDA Council).